NiklasRolleberg/SonarImage_to_Occupancygrid/README.md

 \
 roslaunch detection detection.launch 2> >(grep -v TF_REPEATED_DATA buffer_core)

 The second part of the command (2> >(grep -v TF_REPEATED_DATA buffer_core)) is used to remove annoying warnings about ignoring frames that have been published in a too high rate.
-These warning occur when launching the grid node but i can't seem to find the source of the warning.
+These warning occur when launching the grid node but I can't seem to find the source of the warning.